FULL GREEN STEAM

 2026 Open Day

-Come and see the Locomotive in all it's glory at our Locomotive Works, located at CTL Seal, Butterthwaite Lane, Ecclesfield, Sheffield S35 9WA (for directions see below).
+Come and see the Locomotive in all it's glory at our Locomotive Works, located at Diamond Group (formerly CTL Seal), Butterthwaite Lane, Ecclesfield, Sheffield S35 9WA.
 Everyone welcome, members and non-members alike.
 Lots to see and do and we may even have the BBC filming!
 We'd like to get lots of new members, old and young signed up, so we look forward to seeing you all.

 ** Latest Project Update**